10 a.m.-1 p.m. on Saturday, June 3, 2023

 - Aerosol cans ($1/can) See complete list here

 - Small Propane Cylinders: 14 to 16 oz ($3/Can)

 - Latex Paint (new for 2023): Additional cost depending on container size:

 - Sample Size: $0.50 per container

 - 5-gallon bucket: $20 per container

 - Household Batteries (new for 2023): Alkaline and Lithium, $4 per pound

 - Small appliances (No electronics, including TVs or computers)

 - White Styrofoam blocks (No Styrofoam peanuts or Styrofoam food containers)

 - Construction debris, including concrete, brick, shingles, wood and scrap metal

-- No electronics: Electronics will be accepted at the Document Destruction and Electronic Recycling Event scheduled on Saturday, June 19 in the Southeast Metra Commuter Lot.
-Residents may also drop-off electronics for recycling by appointment on Wednesdays, year-round, at the back of the Public Works Service Building at 325 Temple .
+- No electronics: Residents may drop off electronics for recycling by appointment on Wednesdays, year-round, at the back of the Public Works Service Building at 325 Temple Court.

 - No baby gear.
 Baby clothing, however, is acceptable at Station 2.